okfn/okfn.github.com/blog/_posts/2016-07-18-comma-chameleon.md

 ![Comma Chameleon](/img/posts/comma-chameleon-period-table.png)

-Comma Chameleon gives non-technical users the ability to create and edit CSV files in a more appropriate tool than Excel, which was designed for manipulating spreadsheets.
-The app allows users to fix errors in their data in place *before* publishing.
-Comma Chameleon also allows you to add useful metadata, for instance, a title, description, and a license, and export it all as a zipped [Data Package][dp].
-The tool---built with [Electron][electron]---is an excellent example of the kind of straightforward, but powerful, applications that provide the foundation for real advances in the data quality thanks to the adherence to a few simple, open standards.
+The point of Comma Chameleon is to give non-technical users the ability to create and edit CSV files in a more appropriate tool than Excel, software designed for manipulating spreadsheets first and foremost.
+The app allows users to fix errors in their data in place *before* publishing using the handy validation functions described above.
+Comma Chameleon also allows users to add useful metadata---for instance, a title, description, and a license---and export it all as a zipped [Data Package][dp].

+## Frictionless Data

+Comma Chameleon---built with [Electron][electron]---is an excellent
+example of the kind of tool that can provide the foundation for real advances in data quality thanks to adherence to a few simple, open standards.
+At Open Knowledge International, we are currently working hard on [Frictionless Data][fd], an initiative to define and promote just such tools and standards.
+We are *delighted* to be partnering with the ODI in the coming months on this and other initiatives around Frictionless Data.

 * Download Comma Chameleon: <https://github.com/theodi/comma-chameleon>
 * Follow ODILabs on Twitter: <https://twitter.com/odilabs>
 * Follow Stuart Harrison on Twitter: <https://twitter.com/pezholio>
+* Follow Open Knowledge Labs on Twitter: <https://twitter.com/okfnlabs>
 * See the full range of speakers from csv,conf,v2: <http://csvconf.com>

 See Stuart's full talk: